mathewj1324/GIPHY-WEB-API-AUTOMATIOn/README.md

-Two Test cases for Web API included in this repository Framework Used - BDD with Cucumber
+Two Test cases for Web API included in this repository Performing LOGIn with positive and negative cases Perforing searching and Pages Check
+Framework Used - BDD with Cucumber
 Software Used - Selenium using Eclipse
 Programming Language - Java